Canada and the three Barghoutis

 Despite his imprisonment, Barghouti has consistently topped opinion polls asking Palestinians whom they would vote for in a Presidential election, ahead of both current Palestinian Authority president Mahmoud Abbas and leaders of Hamas.

 Palestinians from all political factions view Barghouti as the leader most able to unify the Palestinians and negotiate with Israel on their behalf.
 He has been referred to as “the Palestinian Mandela”.
 Perhaps for the reason of his popularity, Israel has resolutely refused to release him.
-If Barghouti is “The Palestinian Mandela”, one wonders where is the Israeli “de Clerck”.
+If Barghouti is “The Palestinian Mandela”, one wonders where is the Israeli “de Klerck”.

 In October, Barghouti’s son said his father had been severely beaten by Israeli guards during a prison transfer in September, resulting in four broken ribs and head injuries.
 Faced with Israel’s stubborn refusal to release him and fearing for his health, a global campaign is being launched to secure his release.